gl-inet/docs3.x/docs/tutorials/cloud.md

 You can use this feature to configure multiple parameters for a single device, or you can configure multiple parameters for multiple devices.

-    PS: This feature is only available to business users.
+    Note: This feature is only available to business users.

 ### Batch Setting of Single Device